hasura/ndc-spec/rfcs/0019-nested-collections.md

 ## Notes

-There is some overlap in functionality between `NestedField` and `Field::NestedCollection`: if we just want to select some `fields` from a nested array of objects, then we can use either.
+There is some overlap in functionality between `NestedField::Array` and `NestedField::ArrayOfObjects`: if we just want to select some `fields` from a nested array of objects, then we can use either.

-But neither is strictly more general than the other: `Field::NestedCollection` only works for arrays of objects, whereas `NestedField` works for all nested types, and `Field::NestedCollection` uses the full `Query` API where `NestedField` only supports selection.
+But neither is strictly more general than the other: `NestedField::ArrayOfObjects` only works for arrays of objects, whereas `NestedField::Array` works for all nested types, and `NestedField::ArrayOfObjects` uses the full `Query` API where `NestedField::Array` only supports selection.

-It probably makes most sense to keep both, provided by different capabilities, because some connectors might only be able to support one but not the other, and we will need `NestedField` to deal with e.g. arrays of arrays.
+It probably makes most sense to keep both, provided by different capabilities, because some connectors might only be able to support one but not the other, and we will need `NestedField::Array` to deal with e.g. arrays of arrays.